-Choose a backpack made of light material, such as canvas or nylon.
-Be sure it is the right size for your child.
+Choose a backpack made of light material, like canvas or nylon.
+Be sure it’s the right size for your child.
+Look for one that has:

 - Wide, padded shoulder straps